UniFormal/uniformal.github.io/doc/setup/index.md

 (MMT itself does not need git, but all formalizations made with MMT are stored in git repositories.)
 * To have an IDE for writing MMT content, you **should** install [jEdit](http://jedit.org/).
 * To build MMT from sources, you **need** [sbt](https://www.scala-sbt.org/), which you can install by itself or obtain as a part of a Scala IDE (see next item).
 * If you also plan to develop MMT, you **should** install a Scala IDE such as IntelliJ with the [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala).
+Note that MMT uses the latest Scala 2.x, not Scala 3.

 ### Step 1: Get the MMT jar file